wallarm/product-documentation/docs/latest/updating-migrating/general-recommendations.md

 # Recommendations for a safe node upgrade process

-This document describes recommendations and associated risks for a safe upgrade of Wallarm filtering node up to 4.10.
+This document describes recommendations and associated risks for a safe upgrade of Wallarm filtering node.

 ## Common recommendations